Skip to main content

 Is bison tallow better than beef tallow?+

 They're nutritionally similar — both are ruminant fats with comparable saturated/mono/poly ratios.
 Bison tallow tends to have slightly more conjugated linoleic acid (CLA) and slightly lower omega-6 because most commercial bison is range-raised year-round, while commercial beef is typically grain-finished.
-If you can source grass-finished beef tallow, the difference shrinks to near zero.
+If you can source grass-fed beef tallow, the difference shrinks to near zero.
 Genesee uses bison specifically.

 Is tallow inflammatory?+